tos1121/grunt-include-files/README.md

 The templates for sources included in `html`, `haml`, `jade`, `scss`, `less` files.
 Definition of single template overrides its default equivalent only.

+You can get file infomation using the indicator below:

+* {filePath} : Get file path from the path configed by basePath.
+* {fileName} : Get file name.
+* {baseName} : Get baseName(file name without the file extension).

 Example:
 ```js
 includeFiles: {